Edward McMillan-Scott: Falun Gong

 McMillan-Scott, although he has no religious beliefs, has championed Falun Gong, a spiritual practice which has been persecuted by the Chinese government since 1999.

 In 2006 he stated "We are talking about genocide.
 The Falun Gong has been singled out.
-This is why governments must take action and put pressure to bear on the United National to conduct an inquiry."
+This is why governments must take action and put pressure to bear on the United Nations to conduct an inquiry."

 He met many former prisoners and published accounts of their torture.

 He campaigned against organ harvesting of Falun Gong in China.
 In 2012 he stated, "I am absolutely convinced that over a long period from 1999 onwards, organ harvesting from prisoners has been taking place, especially of Falun Gong".
 Ethan Gutmann interviewed over 100 witnesses and estimated that 65,000 Falun Gong practitioners were killed for their organs from 2000 to 2008.

 Arab world

 McMillan-Scott, a relation of T. E. Lawrence through the latter's father, Sir Thomas Chapman Bt, has campaigned for reform across the Arab world since a visit to Jordan in 1993.
 He championed Egypt's liberal El Ghad party from 2003, and secured the release of its leader, Dr Ayman Nour, after he was imprisoned for standing against former President Mubarak in 2005.
 He was the first outside politician to get to Cairo at the end of the revolution in February 2011 and made a series of visits to the region in the following months.
 In September 2012, jointly with the leader of the ALDE group in the European Parliament, Guy Verhofstadt, he was present at the launch of the Arab Leaders for Freedom and Democracy.
 The meetings were attended among others by Ayman Nour, Amre Moussa and interim Libyan premier Mahmud Gibril.